benedictehejgaard/chaos-in-congress/index.md

 We notice that the modularity varies greatly, with a minimum at term 111 to a maximum around terms 113-114.
 In terms 112-115, we have a high modularity, hence the partitions must be more polarized since the partitions are more distinct.
 Before term 110 and during the current term, we see a modularity score under the threshold, indicating that the partitions are less distinct.
 It is important to remember that the number of bills in each term also varies, which could also be a contributing factor.

 **Step 3**:
-The last step was to visualize the graphs where node colors were be based on the partition instead of the party of the members.
+The last step is to visualize the graphs where node colors are based on the partition instead of the party of the members.
 We were hoping to see a clear distinct between the partition where they have a higher modularity compared to those with a lower.

 ![image](Images/FA2111_114.png)